 The design will support datasafe storage solutions.
-A datasafe storage device provide nonvolatile storage backup for volatile memory, with backup power supplied by a device local energy source such as a lithium battery (Redundant Array of Independent Disks [RAID]) or Pfail circuit (M.2):
+A datasafe storage device is a device that contains nonvolatile storage backup for volatile memory.
+Backup power for these devices can be supplied by a device local energy source such as a lithium battery or Pfail circuit (M.2.
+Supported datasafe devices include: